 3. Eastern Collared Lizard

 The Eastern Collared Lizard is a medium-sized reptile with an average length of 8 to 14 inches.
-They stick out from their surroundings thanks to their vibrant stripes and patches.
+It stands out from its surroundings thanks to its vibrant stripes and patches.

-Males have a gray head, a light blue and yellow body, and a neck that is distinctly collared in black and white.
+Males have a gray head, a light blue and yellow body, and a neck distinctly collared in black and white.

 Ladies have a similar appearance but are paler.
-Southern Missouri’s rocky glades and hillsides are home to most of them.
+Most of them live in Southern Missouri’s rocky glades and hillsides.

-During the day, Eastern Collared Lizards are visible, sunbathing on rocks and keeping an eye out for prey.
-They consume big insects, spiders, and sometimes other reptiles.
+During the day, Eastern Collared Lizards are visible, sunbathing on rocks and looking for prey.
+They consume large insects, spiders, and sometimes other reptiles.

 The state’s fire suppression measures caused a sharp drop in their population, although more recent adjustments have reversed that trend.